radiantearth/stac-api-spec/ogcapi-features/README.md

 it is possible
 to provide a Link with `rel` type `next` and the href of the full URL of the next page of results.
-This link href must contain any URL parameters that are necessary for the implementation to understand how to provide the next page of results, eg: `page`, `next`, `token`, etc. For example, the links array will have an object like:
+This link href must contain any URL parameters that are necessary for the implementation to understand how to provide the next page of results, e.g., the query parameters `page`, `next`, `token`, etc. For example, the links array will have an object like:

 ```json